 Corrected.
 2. Pg 10, line 206-208, this sentence is slightly confusing.
 Perhaps rewording to say explicitly how long the blank screen and fixation cross were presented could reduce this confusion.

-We modified the sentence and we clearly specified the duration of each component.
+We modified the sentence, and we clearly specified the duration of each component.
 3. Pg 10, line 209, “the keyboard response was activated” is confusing.
 The participant should be responding using the keyboard.
 Do the authors instead mean the response prompt?

-We agree that this sentence was confusing and we modified it to avoid misunderstandings.
+We agree that this sentence was confusing, and we modified it to avoid misunderstandings.

 4. Pg 11, top, it could help the reader if the authors labeled each condition and block.
 For example, when the numerical information was “congruent” or “incongruent” and attend to the “symbolic” or “nonsymbolic” numerals, etc. This would also allow the authors to refer to which conditions they are describing in the following paragraph when they reference “the order of the two conditions”